ayinfly/cse151milestone2/README.md

 ```

 Taking all of these into consideration, our 2nd model exhibits about a 1.5-2x reduction in the MSE compared to our model for milestone 3!
+Additionally, this consistency in K-fold cross validation suggests that our model is not overfitting and is working well with unseen data, which is exactly what we want!

 ## [Where does your model fit in the fitting graph, how does it compare to your first model?](https://colab.research.google.com/drive/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe?authuser=1#scrollTo=BcBOnZd9f8VN)